ayogatot/testing-vercel/README.md

-# Express Boilerplate
+# HRI Backend

-Using mysql and sequelize as orm.
+Using mysql and sequelize as orm

 ## Getting Started